ABOUT THE SOMERVILLE AUDITORIUM

 Click here for help planning your journey to the Crawley Campus of the University of Western Australia.

 Parking on campus is free after 5pm, though it can get busy.
-The closest car park with access bays is Car Park 1.
+The closest car park is Car Park 1.
 You can get more information here.

 There is no audio loop available for performances in UWA Somerville Auditorium.

-Wheelchair seating is available on the centre aisle in the back row of the front block.
+Wheelchair seating is available in the centre back row of the front block.
 Two seats have been reserved on either side of these spaces for accompanying patrons.
 Wheelchair seating is also available on the side of the auditorium.
 Please speak to venue staff on arrival if you require assistance.

 A universal access toilet is located in the foyer of Octagon Theatre.
 Additional access toilets are located in the Music building.